 He started one of the first off-off-Broadway theaters with Audrey Davis and Jerry Bloedow called "Hardware Poets Playhouse".
 Over a five-year period they produced many new plays by poets and this is where Levin began directing.
 He started working in television at WCBS in NY and then as an Associate Director for CBS in sports, news and soaps.
 His first directing job was on the soap, Love Is A Many Splendored Thing (1967-1973).
 Levin worked on several American Theater productions including The Madness of God by Elie Wiesel, which he co-directed with Alan Schneider.
 He also directed five episodes of Beacon Hill for CBS in 1975.
 He also directed several afternoon specials for CBS and ABC including Heart In Hiding by Audrey Davis Levin in 1974.

 For his directorial efforts Levin was nominated for one Daytime Emmy Award for Love Is A Many Splendored Thing in 1973 and one Prime Time Emmy Award for an episode of Lou Grant in 1980.
-Levin served on the Eastern AD/SM/PA Committee from 1966-68, was an alternate on the DGA's Western Director's Council from 1990-1992 and served on the DGA Foundation from 1992-2001.
+Levin served on the Eastern AD/SM/PA Committee from 1966-1968, was an alternate on the DGA's Western Director's Council from 1990-1991 and was a Trustee of the DGA Foundation for numerous terms.